-The Indian Institute of Technology Kanpur (IIT-K) has introduced a new stealth tech called Anālakṣhya.
-This tech, a type of metamaterial surface cloaking system (MSCS), seeks to improve India’s defense by helping tanks and fighter jets avoid enemy radar.
-This announcement shows progress in India’s partnership between schools and the defense business, highlighting effective outcomes from military tech innovation.
+The Indian Institute of Technology Kanpur (IIT-K) has come up with a new stealth technology called Anālakṣhya.
+This technology, which is a kind of metamaterial surface cloaking system (MSCS), aims to make India’s defense stronger by helping tanks and fighter jets avoid enemy radar.
+This news shows that India’s schools and the defense industry are working together better, which is a positive example of how military technology can help.

 Importance in Defense

-The Anālakṣhya MSCS will be crucial for the Defence Research and Development Organisation’s (DRDO) plans for advanced medium combat aircraft (AMCA).
-This homegrown stealth fighter project will benefit greatly from IIT-K’s new tech, which aims to dodge air defense radars.
+The Anālakṣhya MSCS will be crucial for the Defense Research and Development Organization’s (DRDO) plans for advanced medium combat aircraft (AMCA).
+IIT-K’s new technology, which is meant to avoid air defense radars, will be very helpful for this homegrown stealth fighter project.

 Strong Testing and Development